coq/coq/doc/sphinx/addendum/omega.rst

 .. warning::

-   The :tacn:`omega` tactic is about to be deprecated in favor of the :tacn:`lia` tactic.
+   The :tacn:`omega` tactic is deprecated in favor of the :tacn:`lia` tactic.
 The goal is to consolidate the arithmetic solving capabilities of Coq into a single engine; moreover, :tacn:`lia` is in general more powerful than :tacn:`omega` (it is a complete Presburger arithmetic solver while :tacn:`omega` was known to be incomplete).

-   Work is in progress to make sure that there are no regressions (including no performance regression) when switching from :tacn:`omega` to :tacn:`lia` in existing projects.
-However, we already recommend using :tacn:`lia` in new or refactored proof scripts.
+   It is recommended to switch from :tacn:`omega` to :tacn:`lia` in existing projects.
 We also ask that you report (in our `bug tracker
-   <https://github.com/coq/coq/issues>`_) any issue you encounter,
+   <https://github.com/coq/coq/issues>`_) any issue you encounter, especially
-   especially if the issue was not present in :tacn:`omega`.
+   if the issue was not present in :tacn:`omega`.
+If no new issues are reported, :tacn:`omega` will be removed soon.

    Note that replacing :tacn:`omega` with :tacn:`lia` can break non-robust proof scripts which rely on incompleteness bugs of